-A mismatch between costs and revenues may arise for a number of reasons even if the service provider is efficient.
+This may arise for a number of reasons even if the service provider is efficient.
 A mismatch can occur due to:

 - A mismatch between the asset lives and the term of financing.
-The building-block method recovers the costs over the whole of the asset lives whereas the service provider may be only able to access ten to fifteen year financing or less.
+The building-block method recovers the costs over the whole of the asset lives whereas the service provider may be only able to access ten to fifteen-year financing or less.
 Therefore, financing costs may have to be paid over a much shorter period. - Benchmarking or comparative efficiency assessment inaccuracies.
-The RIC makes use of benchmarking or comparative efficiency assessments for certain aspects of costs and getting these targets wrong can have adverse effects on service provider's ability to finance its needs.

-- A mismatch between real price paths and nominal financing Through the building-block approach, regulators provide sufficient revenues for service providers to operate based on real terms, with a real cost of capital.
+The RIC makes use of benchmarking or comparative efficiency assessments for certain aspects of costs and getting these targets wrong can have adverse effects on service provider's ability to finance its needs. - A mismatch between real price paths and nominal financing.
+Through the building-block approach, regulators provide sufficient revenues for service providers to operate based on real terms, with a real cost of capital.
 However, the service provider operates via financing from banks at nominal terms.
 Therefore, at least in the early years, the actual cost of financing is going to be greater than the allowance under the building-block approach.
-In the first determination for T&TEC, the RIC provided financing in nominal terms to lessen the effect of this mismatch. - Compensation for inflation.
-The key issue here is the way in which regulators choose to inflate the RAB in line with the retail price index, so that compensation for the effects of inflation comes mainly8 through depreciation of the RAB over time.
+In the first determination for T&TEC, the RIC provided financing in nominal terms to lessen the effect of this mismatch.

+- Compensation for inflation10.
+The key issue here is the way in which regulators choose to inflate the RAB in line with the retail price index, so that compensation for the effects of inflation comes mainly11 through depreciation of the RAB over time.
 Regulators generally spread compensation for inflation over successive control periods, as depreciation is generally profiled over periods of 30 years or more.
 In contrast, debt is structured so that the annual interest is set in nominal terms, compensating lenders for effects of inflation on an on-going annual basis and the service providers pay back the original (inflated) principal after a fixed period of time.
-In the first price review, the RIC made the decision to index the RAB. - The lumpy nature and/or a significant new investment.
-Here mismatches become more significant when there is a large amount of new investments to be undertaken.
+In the first price review, the RIC made the decision to index the RAB. - The lumpy nature of significant new investment.
+Here mismatches become more significant when there is a large amount of new investment to be undertaken.
 This is not important if there were a steady stream of capital expenditure and uniform age distribution of assets.
-In the first determination, , T&TEC exceeded the approved limit for capital expenditure by 610 million dollars.
-This spike is under investigation and was also flagged in the RIC's consultative document 'Approach to Assessing Capital Expenditure for Price Reviews' which can be referred to.